Overview

 Funding Amenities and Infrastructure

-Official Community Plan (OCP) Amendment Bylaw No. 3139 (Bylaw 3139) is a Provincially mandated implementation action to address new Provincial requirements to align the District’s OCP with long-range housing needs identified in the Squamish Interim Housing Needs Report completed in December 2024.
-Bylaw 3139 has received First Reading and is now moving through the formal bylaw adoption process.
+To align our Official Community Plan (OCP) with the housing targets from the Interim Housing Needs Report completed in December 2024, Council has given First Reading to OCP Amendment Bylaw No. 3139 and is now moving through the formal bylaw adoption process.
+This Provincially mandated implementation update will incorporate housing policies and targets into our OCP.
 While this is a legislated and technical update, we’re committed to keeping the community informed every step of the way.

 Bill 44 Implementation Timeline